opengeospatial/ogcapi-environmental-data-retrieval/README.md

 **The public comment period on the EDR API closed September 28th.** [Go here for more information.](https://www.ogc.org/standards/requests/215)

-**A public Hackathon/Sprint** was held [virtually in March 2020](https://github.com/opengeospatial/EDR-API-Sprint) and another will be held [9-10 November 2020](https://github.com/opengeospatial/OGCAPI-EDR-Sprint2) to help finalise the specification.
+**A public Hackathon/Sprint** was held [virtually in March 2020](https://github.com/opengeospatial/EDR-API-Sprint) and another was held [9-10 November 2020](https://github.com/opengeospatial/OGCAPI-EDR-Sprint2) to help finalise the specification.
 There was a **public Webinar** outlining the Sprint's objectives on Wednesday 4 November 2020.

+It is proposed to request approval in December 2020 for public release as an OGC Standard.

 The repository contains: